MolBioMedUAB/EMDA/TO-DO.md

 - [ ] Add pymol script creator for exporting loaded variants/replicas and selections.
 - [ ] Add RMSF, HELANAL and other analysers from MDAnalysis
 - [ ] Add trajectory exporter
+- [ ] Add saver for specific results, not the whole EMDA status.

 ## PER SECTION
 ### CONTACTS/PROTEIN_CONTACTS
 - [ ] Add the possibility to give a selection instead of the whole protein.
 It has to have more than one residue.
+- [ ] Add other options besides distances to be calculated between conctacting groups such as contacting area, etc.

 ### PLOTTERS
 - [ ] Move ext_plot_contacts_frequencies_differences to internal.